-For most patient, the pain seems to begin out of nowhere.
+For most patients, the pain seems to begin out of nowhere.
 For others, the pain could follow dental surgery, a blow to the face, or a car accident.
-Regardless of when or what cause the pain to start, living with trigeminal neuralgia is miserable.
+Regardless of when or what caused the pain to start, suffering from trigeminal neuralgia is miserable.

 What is it?

 Trigeminal neuralgia is caused by irritation of the trigeminal nerve, which has nerve branches into the forehead, cheeks, and lower jaw.
 The pain is usually limited to one side of the face and typically involves the lower face and jaw, although sometimes it affects the area around the nose and above the eye.

 The three branches of the trigeminal nerve are responsible for providing sensation to the face:

 - The first branch controls sensation in a person’s eye, upper eyelid, and forehead.